2026 Edition · Updated monthly · Independent research

 Best Calorie Tracker for Mac in 2026

-The best calorie tracking apps that work on Mac in 2026, web apps, iOS-on-Mac, and per-app reviews.
+The best calorie counting apps that work on Mac in 2026, ranked.
+Web apps, iOS-on-Mac support and per-app reviews of every desktop-friendly tracker.

 May 2026